Auto Insurance

 Shopping Smart: Getting the Best Rate

 Mix your sources.
-Check at least two direct carriers (GEICO, Progressive, State Farm, USAA if you’re eligible) and talk to one independent agent who can pull quotes from 10–20 companies simultaneously.
-An independent broker doesn’t cost you anything extra — their commission is built into the premium — and they can spot coverage gaps you might miss on your own.
+Check at least two direct carriers, GEICO, Progressive, State Farm, or USAA if you’re eligible, and talk to one independent agent who can pull quotes from 10–20 companies at once.
+An independent broker doesn’t cost you anything extra; their commission is built into the premium.
+They can also spot coverage gaps you might miss on your own.

 When comparing quotes, verify that every one reflects the same coverage limits, deductibles, and optional endorsements.
-A quote that looks $400 cheaper per year might have half the liability limit or a $2,000 deductible where the others have $500.
-That’s not a savings — it’s a trap.
+A quote that looks $400 cheaper per year might carry half the liability limit or a $2,000 deductible where the others have $500.
+That’s not a savings, it’s a trap.

-Also check the carrier’s reputation.
+Also check the carrier’s claims reputation.
 The NAIC complaint ratio database shows how often a company’s customers report problems relative to their market size.
-A rock-bottom premium from a carrier with terrible claims service isn’t the bargain it seems.
+A rock-bottom premium from a carrier with a poor claims record isn’t the bargain it appears to be.
+You can also check J.D.
+Power’s auto insurance satisfaction rankings for a broader picture of how insurers treat customers at claim time.

 Exchanging car keys and insurance documents when finalizing a first auto insurance policy